 Improvements have been made to ease passengers' journeys through the airport with significant capital investment in security and baggage to facilitate the flow of passengers and ensure seamless transfers between terminals.
-In immigration, 15 new generation biometric electronic passport gates have been installed in Terminal 5, enabling a more efficient and secure clearance through Border Control.
-Passengers passed through central security within the five minute period prescribed under the Service Quality Rebate scheme 97.4% of the time (2014: 96.1%) compared with a 95% service standard, and the service quality regime penalty threshold was not triggered in 2015.
+An additional escalator was opened in Terminal 5, improving operational flexibility and resilience.
+Passengers continue to enjoy efficient queuing to pass through security, passing through central security within the five-minute period prescribed under the Service Quality Rebate scheme 97.0% of the time (2015: 97.4%) compared with a 95% service standard.
+The service quality regime penalty threshold was not triggered in 2016 in respect of any performance standard.

-As part of the focus on increasing the resilience of operations, the first two of four new enhanced Instrument Landing Systems ("eILS") were implemented at Heathrow.
+As part of the focus on increasing the resilience of operations, the final two of four new enhanced Instrument Landing Systems ("eILS") were implemented at Heathrow.
 The eILS is based on new navigation technology and provides Heathrow airport with the capability to increase the number of aircraft that can land in low visibility giving improved safety, resilience and punctuality to airfield operations.
-Heathrow airport is also the world's first airport to introduce a system to separate arriving aircraft by time rather than distance.
-This system allows more landings on windy days and has enabled delivery of a more complete schedule, better punctuality and fewer disrupted passengers.